Restaurant South Yarra

 First up in the kitchen were the crew from Very Good Falafel, who brought Middle Eastern-influenced snacks and plates all the way from Brunswick.
 There were sumac-cured sardines, Hawaij-spiced chicken and olive skewers from the hibachi and pita pockets stuffed with lamb meatballs, grilled onions, sundried tomatoes, and pickled mango condiment.
 Of course, they also showcased their eponymous very good falafel balls with pickles, tahini and zhough.

-And now, the easygoing and flavour-focused pair from Rocco's, Zoe and Emilio, are taking over the pans.
-Their snacky menu lends itself to a footloose and fancy-free night of drinks and nibbles.
+Up next were the easygoing and flavour-focused pair from Rocco's Bologna Discoteca, Zoe and Emilio.
+When the Fitzroy fave took up their residence at Nobody's Baby, Southsiders were thrilled that they could finally get their hands on the crowd-pleasing, stomach-filling, juicy meatball sub on the south side of the river.
+Their snacky menu lent itself to a footloose and fancy-free night of drinks and nibbles.
 Think whipped goat's curd with agrodolce, roasted bullhorn peppers with hazelnut vinaigrette, marinated anchovies with nduja mayo, and beef tartare with tonnato sauce, all mopped up nicely with pillowy focaccia.
-The meatball sub is more of a mandate than an option, and with salsa verde, white sauce, and parmigiano, it makes for a moreish, messy mouthful.

-Nobody's Baby has created a couple of playful cocktails to accompany the Italian fare.
-There's a Baby Misu — tiramisu in drinkable form — and the Emerald Green, a blend of basil, honey, Montenegro and gin.
-For dessert, try the panna cotta with mocha granita.
+As with previous residencies, Nobody's Baby stayed only three short months.
+In that time, diners enjoyed playful cocktails designed to complement the Italian fare.
+There was the Baby Misu — tiramisu in drinkable form — and the Emerald Green, a blend of basil, honey, Montenegro and gin.

 Features